-As someone who has spent a good chunk of her working life in her own home office set-up, Caroline knows the value of smaller devices that nevertheless perform as well as their larger counterparts.
-As smart home editor for Real Homes, she puts that experience to good use, testing and reviewing the best small printers in her own home alongside amazing freelance contributors, ensuring they are good enough to warrant a place on (or under) your desk.
+As someone who has spent a good chunk of her working life in her own home office set-up, Caroline knows the value of smaller devices that perform as well as their larger counterparts.
+As the previous smart home editor at Real Homes, she puts that experience to good use having tested the Canon Selphy Square QX10 and the Kodak Step Wireless Mobile Photo Mini Printer.

 Inkjet vs Zink vs Thermal